ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 RM does not make it easy to get a list of sources that use a specific template, so the next utility run will generate that list.

-Look at the OPTIONS section of the ini file still open in NotePad, edit these two lines so they are as shown:
+Look at the OPTIONS section of the config file still open in NotePad, edit these two lines so they are as shown:
 CHECK_TEMPLATE_NAMES   = off
 LIST_SOURCES           = on